sam-ludlow/mame-ao/README.md

 ## Virus Detected
 This software can be falsely reported as malicious software.

-You only have my word that it is Kosher.
-The release ZIPs available here are manually built by me.
-I hope to implement GitHub builds soon so you at least know the downloads match the source code.
+You have my word that it is Kosher.
+The binaries are built using GitHub Actions.

 Your Web browser, Windows, and other security software may attempt to block downloading and running MAME-AO & DOME-BT, check the pop-ups carefully there will be an option somewhere to allow.